loudar/Vedit/README.md

 # About Vedit
 Vedit is an open source iamge editing project, written in <a href="https://www.qb64.org/portal/">QB64</a> (and bits of C++).
 Contributions and issue statements are highly encouraged.
 Feature requests will be a bigger focus in the future, when the basic features have found a place in the program.

+# Development Disclaimer
+As Vedit is currently in early development, the current state of the program can be broken and should not be expected to function as intended at all times.

 # How you can contribute
 Feel free to fork this repository and change/add stuff!
 If we like what you added and feel like you improved the program, we will merge it into release.
 Even reporting issues helps a lot for improving the software, so please don't hesitate to do so!